Student-centric advice and objective recommendations

 It should be noted that while the FAFSA is free, the CSS Profile does require an application fee.
 However, students can qualify for a CSS Profile application fee waiver if the cost presents a financial hardship for the students’ family.

 If you are looking for more information on how to complete the FAFSA or the CSS Profile, check out these resources:

 Pell Grants at Williams College

-21%% of students at Williams College receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+21% of students at Williams College receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to Williams College.

 You can learn more about Pell Grant eligibility here.

 Williams Questbridge Scholarships

 Williams is a member of Questbridge, which is a prestigious scholarship program that supports high-achieving students from low-income backgrounds.
 Students who are “matched” to Williams College through Questbridge receive a four year, full ride scholarship to the school.
 If you are interested in learning more about Questbridge, you can check out our Questbridge Scholarship guide.